dr-natetorious/book-Fuzz_Testing/Chapters/7_Mobile.md

 Your fuzzing skills have evolved from web applications through authentication, network protocols, file processing, databases, client-side attacks, and now API exploitation.
 Next, you'll learn to fuzz the mathematical engines that power algorithmic trading systems.

-'''
+---

-*Next: Chapter 8 - Breaking the Quantum Vault: Binary Exploitation*
+**Next: Chapter 8 - Breaking the Quantum Vault: Binary Exploitation**

-_"The algorithm's core runs in the castle's most secure tower.
-Time to scale the walls."_
+*"The algorithm's core runs in the castle's most secure tower.
+Time to scale the walls."*